 Skip to main content

-Agent Access is an opt-in feature that lets AI agents read your lab context outside the getbased browser tab.
-Enable it once in Settings and any MCP-compatible tool — coding agents, messenger bots, terminal assistants — can answer questions about your labs in real time.
-Only a pre-built text summary reaches the agent; your raw data and sync mnemonic never leave your browser.
+Agent Access is an opt-in feature that lets an AI assistant you configure read your getbased context outside the browser tab.
+After you enable it in Settings, an MCP-compatible tool — such as a coding agent, terminal assistant, or messenger bot — can fetch the encrypted summary and answer questions about your labs. getbased shares only a pre-built encrypted context summary; your raw data, sync mnemonic, and Agent Context key never leave your browser unless you paste the key into your own local MCP client.

 How it works

-When you enable Agent Access, getbased pushes a text summary of your labs, context cards, supplements, goals, and notes to a lightweight context gateway.
-Your agent authenticates to that gateway with your read-only token and reads the summary.
-The flow looks like this:
+When you enable Agent Access, getbased encrypts a text summary of your labs, context cards, supplements, goals, and notes in your browser, then pushes the encrypted envelope to the context gateway.
+Your agent authenticates to the gateway with a read-only token, fetches ciphertext, and decrypts it locally with your separate Agent Context key.

-1. You turn on Agent Access in Settings and receive a read-only token.
+1. You turn on Cross-device Sync and Agent Access in Settings.

-The gateway is content-blind: it stores ciphertext and forwards it.
-It contains no raw lab entries, no sync mnemonic, and no database access.
+The gateway cannot read the summary.
+It only stores and forwards encrypted data.
+It contains no raw lab entries, no sync mnemonic, and no Agent Context key.
 The summary is refreshed automatically whenever you save changes in getbased.

 Setup